-In order to overcome this challenge, we have designed a metric that will automatically detect agar height and adjust colony position measurement accordingly.
+In order to overcome this challenge, our colony picking platform was designed to account for changes in agar height across a plate.
+The Stinger uses the same floating head principal for surface detection as the ROTOR, and the PhenoBooth contains an agar depth which can be changed to reflect significant variation.
 To test its performance, we poured plates with different agar volumes into Singer PlusPlates.
 We then grew budding yeast cells on these plates.
 After 2 days of incubation, we picked 96 colonies from each plate.
 The accuracy was monitored by two methods.
 Firstly, we looked for pick marks of the colonies on the source plates.
 Secondly, we examined the growth of the corresponding colonies on target plates after incubation.

 We found that our platform was able to pick with more than 98% accuracy when plates contain between 34 ml to 46 ml of agar, which corresponds to agar height between 4.7mm to 6.3mm.
 40ml of agar fills a Singer PlusPlate half way up at 5.5mm height (Figure 3).

 The Stinger picks with >98% accuracy at various agar heights.